To Main Map

 Directions

 Exit Highway 101 southbound at Carrillo St and turn right.
 Exit Highway 101 northbound at Carrillo St and turn left.
 Follow Carrillo St up the steep hill and almost at the top turn right on Kenwood Rd (the sixth right).
 Watch the signs so that you stay on Kenwood Rd.
 It will veer to the left, then 90 degrees to the left, then will be a 90 degree turn to the right.
 Near the end of Kenwood Rd you will see the sign and entrance to the park on your right.
-There is a parking lot.
+There is a parking lot with a chainlink fence around it.

 Dimitri